 Management has the ability to make or break a team of retail employees, but only if they have leadership skills in retail.
 With Covid-19, your leadership skills will be tested as you navigate a new reality of cleaning, of lower footfall, and employees needing more rules of what they can and can't do.
 Too strict and few will want to work for the retail store manager, too lax and the store can become the wild west with everyone doing their own thing, too unfocused and the sales manager won't give effective communication.

 1. The Ability to Make Difficult Decisions

 Most retail managers are required to make tough decisions every day.
 It's a necessary, though undesirable, part of the job.
 Shift leaders will face the task of dealing with difficult customers, making split-second decisions, and guiding other sales associates to make their own right decisions.

 When faced with a critical decision, your leadership qualities will be tested; looking at the facts objectively can be hard.
 The old adage we see what we want to see allows some leaders to procrastinate or avoid the tough choices.
 The question to ask yourself is, Is this affecting our customer loyalty in a negative way?
 If so, make a decision - provide more training, establish more concrete processes, or make a change to solve problems.

 2. The Ability to Get Everyone Onboard – Even if They Disagree With It

-In the retail environment, a lot of factors dictates what happens; you overbought too much merchandise that isn't selling, so now you have to find a way to convince people they want it.
+In the retail environment, a lot of factors dictate what happens; you overbought too much merchandise that isn't selling, so now you have to find a way to convince people they want it.
 You decided everyone needs to wear masks due to an outbreak of Covid-19, but some push back it isn't necessary.
 Your management team has decided to offer a new loyalty program that staff doesn't think is very good, but they still have to promote it.
 You get the picture.